catalogicsoftware/cloudcasa-helmchart/charts/v3.4.4/README.md

 Note that the secret name will also need to be set for the cluster in CloudCasa so that it will be used for all agent containers.
 See the [CloudCasa User Guide](https://docs.cloudcasa.io/help/cluster-add.html) for more information.

-*CloudCasa is a trademark of Catalogic Software Inc.*
+*CloudCasa is a trademark of Catalogic Software, Inc.*